denten-books/plain-text/2-device.md

 should therefore be viewed as a gradual historical process that culminates in Turing's universal and minimally viable specifications.
 What does the material history of the computer mean for the history of the book?
-In viewing the book as a kind of a precursor to a generalized machine for symbolic manipulation we discover that it belongs to a class of controlling devices.
+In viewing the book as a precursor to a generalized machine for symbolic manipulation we discover that it belongs to a class of controlling devices.

 The very nature of Turing machines implies the irreversible admixture of matter, content, and control structure.
 When reading a paper-and-cloth book,